Qucs/qucs-help/source/BasSim.rst

 2.4 Variable names
 ~~~~~~~~~~~~~~~~~~~~~

-As part of the spice4qucs extensions ngspice and Xyce simulation variable names are converted from Qucs
+As part of the spice4qucs extensions Ngspice and Xyce simulation variable names are converted from Qucs
 notation to SPICE notation and vica versa.
 Table 2.1 shows the correspondence between the two notations.

 Table 2.1 Qucs and SPICE Variable equivalence